Main accused among three persons arrested in Ballia firing incident | Law-Order

 Main accused among three persons arrested in Ballia firing incident

-With this, police have arrested eight people in the case, which include five named accused and three unnamed accused.
+With this, police have arrested eight people in the case, including five named and three unnamed accused.
 There are eight named accused and 20-25 unnamed accused in the case.
-"Dhirendra Singh, the main accused in the murder of a 46-year-old man in Ballia has been arrested.
-He was held from Lucknow on Sunday morning near Polytechnic area," IG of Special Task Force (STF) Amitabh Yash.
+"Dhirendra Pratap Singh, the main accused in the murder of a 46-year-old man in Ballia has been arrested.
+He was held from Lucknow on Sunday morning near Polytechnic area," IG of Special Task Force (STF) Amitabh Yash told PTI.

 The Uttar Pradesh Police had said on Saturday that it would invoke the stringent National Security Act (NSA) and Gangster Act against those accused in the killing of the 46-year-old man.
 Under the NSA, one can be detained without a charge for up to 12 months if authorities are satisfied that the person is a threat to national security or law and order.